Grilled Swordfish

 Instructions

-- 1Pat the swordfish dry on both sides.
-In a shallow dish just large enough to hold the swordfish in a snug, even layer, place the olive oil, soy sauce, vinegar, garlic, and oregano.
-Zest in both of the lemons, then juice 1 of the lemons into the marinade.
-Whisk to combine.
-Slice the second lemon in half crosswise and reserve for grilling.
+- 1Pat the swordfish dry on both sides with paper towels.
+In a shallow dish, combine the olive oil, soy sauce, red wine vinegar, minced fresh garlic, and dried oregano.
+Zest both lemons into the marinade, then juice one lemon into the mixture and whisk until combined.
+Slice the second lemon in half crosswise and set aside.

 Nutrition — Per Serving